pletzer/python-oop-novice/_episodes/01-introduction.md

 > ## Other common classes
 >
-> What other classes have you encountered previously when using Python?
+> 1. What other classes have you encountered previously when using Python?
+> 2. What members do these classes contain?
-> What methods did they provide?
+> 3. What methods do they provide?
 {: .challenge}

 ## Making an object